 Help build a new convent for the Dominican Sisters of Mary Immaculate

-The Advancement Foundation has started a capital campaign to raise $3.5 million to build a new 11,000 square foot convent convent for the Dominican Sisters of Mary Immaculate on the grounds of Nolan Catholic High School in east Fort Worth.
+The Advancement Foundation has started a capital campaign to raise $3.5 million for a new 11,000 square foot convent for the Dominican Sisters of Mary Immaculate on the grounds of Nolan Catholic High School in east Fort Worth.

 The order has 39 sisters teaching at 18 different universities, high schools, and elementary schools in several dioceses.

 In the Fort Worth diocese, the sisters teach at St. George, St. Joseph, St. John the Apostle, St. Rita, Holy Family, St. Peter the Apostle, and Nolan Catholic, and serve as director of religious education at St. Jude Church in Mansfield.